JonasRafael16/ignite-challenge-04/README.md

 - GET /users/:user_id → displays user information.

 Use
+Enter the project folder and run the yarn command.
 With the dependencies installed, I ran yarn dev to upload the server.

 *In this challenge I was able to put my knowledge about SOLID into practice using them in typescript*